 NewsElections Cynthia Nixon prods Cuomo to agree to debate: 'Just you and me, on a stage' WABC-TV offered to host the gubernatorial candidates.
 Gov. Andrew Cuomo did not immediately agree to debate Democratic gubernatorial rival Cynthia Nixon.
 Photo Credit: Howard Schnapp; Corey Sipkin By Yancey Roy firstname.lastname@example.org @yanceyroy Updated May 8, 2018 7:58 AM Print Share fbShare Tweet gShare Email Cynthia Nixon, who is challenging Gov. Andrew M. Cuomo in this year’s Democratic primary for governor, on Monday quickly accepted an invitation to a one-on-one, prime-time television debate with Cuomo.
 WABC-TV in New York issued the invitation to host the debate, and while Nixon said “yes” right away, a Cuomo campaign spokeswoman was noncommittal.
 “We are currently receiving invitations and reviewing the various opportunities,” spokeswoman Lis Smith said.
 Nixon, the actress and former star of “Sex and the City,” is a political newcomer who is trying to catch up to Cuomo in the polls, so she arguably has much more to gain from the exposure of a debate.
 After accepting WABC’s offer, Nixon posted a video on Twitter exhorting Cuomo, the two-term incumbent, to take her on.
 The two are vying for the Democratic nomination.
 “So, what’s it going to be @NYGovCuomo?
 Just you and me, on a stage,” Nixon said on Twitter.
 “One on one.
 No distractions, and nowhere to hide.
 Your move.”
 Cuomo didn’t debate his 2014 Democrat primary challenger, Zephyr Teachout.
 Also that year, he declined to debate Republican candidate Rob Astorino one-on-one, participating only in a forum that included multiple minor-party candidates.
-By Yancey Roy email@example.com @yanceyroy Share on Facebook Share on Twitter More on this topic Here’s who’s running for New York governorNixon can stay in the race through November on the Working Families Party ballot line.
+By Yancey Roy email@example.com @yanceyroy Share on Facebook Share on Twitter More on this topic What to know about the candidates for governorThe governor defeated Republican Marc Molinaro as well as three third-party candidates.
 Nixon grilled over tax returns, film tax credit programNixon promised to release her taxes, saying they were "complicated."
 Comments Comments section is temporarily on hold.
 Here’s why.